 There are two distinct types of farmland in Namibia – communal and commercial farms.
 In the commercial farming areas, land is parceled up into privately owned farms that may be used for livestock, game farming, hunting or ecotourism.
 In the communal areas, the land is owned by the state, but inhabited by people who farm with cattle, sheep and goats.
 Although trophy hunting on commercial farms in Namibia is worthy of consideration as part of the hunting debate, I will focus here on communal farmlands.

 Although Namibia is currently hailed as an outstanding example of conservation in Africa, this was not always the case.
 In the 1980s, illegal hunting by foreigners and locals was rife in the communal lands now known as the Kunene and Caprivi/Zambezi regions.
-Poaching was rife and the very idea of conservation was met with hostility, as it was seen as yet another means of oppression by the apartheid government.
+Poaching was rife, and the very idea of conservation was met with hostility, as it was seen as yet another means of oppression by the apartheid government.

-So what does trophy hunting in the context of community conservation really mean for conservation, especially for carnivore conservation?
+So what does trophy hunting in the context of community conservation mean for conservation, especially for carnivore conservation?
 As outlined above, controlled trophy hunting of prey species has led to an increase and stabilisation in their populations, which support the predator populations.
 The lion population, which is well studied and monitored by the Desert Lion Conservation and Research project, has increased from approximately 20 individuals to over 130 during the time that conservancies have operated in the region.

 Conservancy game guards regularly patrol their conservancies and report all sightings of predators and incidents of livestock losses to predators.
 The data they have produced indicate that other predator populations have responded positively to conservation in the Kunene conservancies.
-Although these data do not indicate absolute numbers of predators, one can say with confidence that predator sightings are increasing in the region.
+Although these data do not indicate absolute numbers of predators, one can confidently say that predator sightings are increasing in the region.

 Besides the fact that predators now have more to eat in communal conservancies than previously, they have also been directly conserved through the conservancy system.
 Conservancies are allowed to sell a limited number of predator species as trophies each year, with the quota once again determined by the government.
-Two of the conservancies mentioned above support lion populations, and may thus be granted one lion as a trophy per year.
-Trophy hunters pay US$ 8000 and US$ 9000 per lion, as per their agreements with the respective conservancies.
-Similarly, four of the conservancies charge their hunters US$ 2000 – US$ 4000 for a leopard and US$ 1300 – US$ 2000 for a cheetah.
+Two of the abovementioned conservancies support lion populations and may thus be granted one lion as a trophy per year.
+Trophy hunters pay US$ 8000 and US$ 9000 per lion, per their agreements with the respective conservancies.
+Similarly, four conservancies charge their hunters US$ 2000 – US$ 4000 for a leopard and US$ 1300 – US$ 2000 for a cheetah.
 These two species are not always successfully hunted, so there may be several years where no leopards or cheetahs are shot in these conservancies, even though they are provided quotas for them.

-Trophy hunting carnivores is more complex than hunting their prey species, and it may rightfully be argued that the species considered above are worth more than the ‘price tag’ they are given by trophy hunting.
-Carnivore populations are also sensitive to over-hunting and may thus decline if trophy hunting is not strictly controlled and monitored.
+Trophy hunting carnivores is more complex than hunting their prey species, and it may be argued that the species considered above are worth more than the ‘price tag’ they are given by trophy hunting.
+Carnivore populations are also sensitive to overhunting and may thus decline if trophy hunting is not strictly controlled and monitored.
 However, the situation with carnivores is further complicated by human-predator conflict.
 As most of the conservancies’ occupants are livestock farmers, the presence of a healthy predator population represents the potential for loss of income.
 Conservancies in the Kunene region have reported increasing livestock losses, which match the increase of predators shown above.

-The consequences of not responding to human-predator conflict in an immediate, tangible way can be severe for both farmers and predators.
+The consequences of not responding to human-predator conflict in an immediate, tangible way can be severe for farmers and predators.
 Showing that predators have real value to rural livestock farmers is not an easy task, even within a working system.
-In cases where predators cause severe or continued losses, farmers may decide to destroy the ‘problem animals’ themselves without waiting for government-approved hunting permits.
+In cases where predators cause severe or continued losses, farmers may destroy the ‘problem animals’ themselves without waiting for government-approved hunting permits.
 These are lose-lose situations where farmers lose many livestock and predators are destroyed in retaliation, with no financial gain.
 Curbing the number of these incidents is the real challenge for carnivore conservationists in Africa.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.